DevExpress-Examples/asp-net-web-forms-gridview-batch-prevent-edit-action/Readme.md

 <!-- default badges end -->

-# Grid View for ASP.NET Web Forms - Prevent the cell edit action on the client in the batch edit mode
+# Grid View for ASP.NET Web Forms - Prevent the cell edit action on the client in batch edit mode

 <!-- run online -->